kunrex/Pepper.bot/README.md

 ## Plans for the future

 I'm not quite done with the bot and will finish it before making this repo public.
-My main goal is to add a currency system linked to a database and its in developement :D.
+Right now my goal is to finish the currency system linked to the database.
 I can add more games, images and modules.
 After all this is just to learn.
-Am also looking to add special prefix' for each server
+Am also looking to add special prefix' for each server but that may include a custom command handler

 For More info you can contact me on Discord